zapier/visual-builder/docs/_quickstart/what_you_need.md

 ## What You Need to Build a Zapier Integration

-To learn how to build a Zapier integration, we’ll walk you through building a simple GitHub integration in Zapier’s visual builder.
-It only takes 10 minutes or less.
+Ready to build your sample GitHub Zapier integration?
 Here’s what you need:

 ### A Zapier Account

 If you haven’t used Zapier before, create a free [Zapier](https://zapier.com/){:target="_blank"} account.
-You could also set up this [example GitHub Zap](https://zapier.com/apps/github/integrations/email/10313/get-emails-with-new-github-issues){:target="_blank"} that will email you for new GitHub issues, to see how the new integration you’ll set up will work for end users.
+You could also set up this [example GitHub Zap](https://zapier.com/apps/github/integrations/email/10313/get-emails-with-new-github-issues){:target="_blank"} that will email you with new GitHub issues, to see how the new integration you’ll set up will work for end users.

 ### A GitHub Account